pianoroll/roll-wrangler/README.md

 This is a typical invocation of the `process-roll-images.py` script:

-`pipenv run python process-roll-images.py hk155fw7898 --reprocess_images --regenerate_midi --tiff2holes ../roll-image-parser/bin/tiff2holes --binasc ../binasc/binasc --midi2exp ../midi2exp/bin/midi2exp`
+`pipenv run python process-roll-images.py hk155fw7898 --reprocess-images --regenerate-midi --tiff2holes ../roll-image-parser/bin/tiff2holes --binasc ../binasc/binasc --midi2exp ../midi2exp/bin/midi2exp`

 These command-line arguments direct the script to download and process a single roll (hk155fw7898); the `--reprocess_images` flag indicates that the image